top of page

 • Children 4 and under: Free

-What to know: Plan for 2–4 hours depending on crowds.
-Weekday mornings are the quietest time to visit.
+Tip: Plan for 2–4 hours depending on crowds.
+Weekday mornings are usually the quietest time to visit.

 Cannery Row